By Sara Albright

 After hours, offices with limited access are almost acceptable.
 And no matter what you believe in the moment, it’s certainly not worth having sex in a quiet hallway or empty classroom.

-The coffee on campus isn’t too exciting, but it’s caffeinated and i abundant supply.
+The coffee on campus isn’t too exciting, but it’s caffeinated and in abundant supply.
 Fuel for Gold, found in the MacHall food court, has short lines and is probably the only coffee on campus that holds its own when brewed black.
 Everything else needs cream and sugar to make it palatable.
+It’s terrible, but you know you’re going to drink it anyways.

 The coffee shop in Social Sciences is empty when classes are in session, but completely mobbed in between.
 Time your visit well.